Super-Solid phase in a U(2) symmetric S = 1 Magnet on the Triangular Lattice: Abstract

 \section{Abstract}

 A spin supersolid is characterized by the simultaneous breaking of lattice translation and continuous spin rotation symmetries.
-In this work, we study a spin-1 model with $U(2)\cong SU(2)\times U(1)/Z_2$ symmetry on the triangular lattice, and the phase diagram is figured out using a variational $\mathbb CP^2$ approach.
-We identify a novel $SU(2)$-supersolid phase which contains a 3-sublattice solid order and a spin-superfluid order.
-Unlike usual supersolid phases having noncollinear magnetic order and only one Goldstone mode, the $SU(2)$-supersolid phase has collinear Neel order and two Goldstone modes.
-Another important feature of this supersolid is that the magnon excitation spectrum has symmetry protected double degeneracy in the whole Brillouin zone.
-As by-products, several other ordered phases are obtained, including the ferromagnetic and the antiferromagnetic states breaking the $SU(2)$ symmetry, as well as genuine phases that completely breaks the $U(2)$ symmetry.
-Furthermore, the instabilities of $SU(3)$-flavor linear spin-wave theory are consistent with the phase boundaries between different ordered phases.
+In this work, we study a spin-1 model with $U(2)\cong SU(2)\times U(1)/Z_2$ symmetry on the triangular lattice, and determine the phase diagram with a variational $\mathbb CP^2$ approach.
+We identify a novel supersolid phase which contains a 3-sublattice solid order and a superfluid order with spontaneous $SU(2)$-symmetry breaking.
+Unlike usual supersolid phases having only one Goldstone mode, the $SU(2)$-supersolid phase has two Goldstone modes.
+Another important feature of this supersolid is that the spin excitation spectrum has symmetry protected double degeneracy in the whole Brillouin zone.
+As by-products, several other ordered phases are obtained, including the ferromagnetic and the antiferromagnetic states breaking the $SU(2)$ symmetry, as well as genuine phases that completely break the $U(2)$ symmetry.
+Furthermore, the instabilities of $SU(3)$-flavor linear spin-wave theory are consistent with the phase boundaries between different ordered phases. \ Similarly, on sublattice-B ($\ket{-1}$), the magnon creation operators are